heusyfelype/heusyfelype/README.md

 <h3 align="center"> It's a pleasure having you here! </h3>

 ### Here are some things about me:
-- 📝 I'm currently learning NestJS
+- 📝 I'm currently learning NestJS, also JAVA with SpringBoot
 - 👨‍💻 I'm a Full Stack Web Developer open to work
 - 🎓 I have a physics degree, but my heart belongs to programming
 - 👥 Teamwork is cooler